lcouper/AnalysisTutorials/BayesianCurveFitting/README.md

 6) Checking the fits from the low information and informative priors
 6) Plotting thermal response curves and parameter estimates

-The data can be found in this folder, titled "LifeHistoryTraitExp_TutorialData.csv"
+The tutorial can be found here, and the accompanying dataset is in this folder, titled "LifeHistoryTraitExp_TutorialData.csv"